Daan-25/NoChrome/README.md

 A from-scratch browser project in C++ with SDL2 and SDL2_ttf.

-**Goal:** evolve this project into a fully working browser over time — built step by step without embedding Chromium/WebKit.
+**Goal:** evolve this project into a fully working browser over time, built step by step without embedding Chromium/WebKit.
 The current implementation is an early prototype of the rendering and UI pipeline.

 ## Current Features